Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

 \begin{thm} Let $M$ be a representation of $Q$ and $\tau M$ be its Auslander-Reiten translate.
 Consider the almost split sequence

 Then we have

 In particular, we have \end{thm} In general, a representation of large defect cannot be written as the middle term of an almost split sequence.
 But we can modify the preceding statement to make it applicable for our purposes.
-If $B$ is indecomposable preprojective of defect $-2$, in the Auslander-Reiten quiver exist the following subquiver
+If $B$ is indecomposable preprojective of defect $-2$, which is not projective, in the Auslander-Reiten quiver exists the following subquiver

 Here $M$ and $N$ are two indecomposable preprojective representations of $\tilde D_n$ of defect $-1$.
-More precisely, we have: \begin{lemma} Every indecomposable preprojective representation $B$ with $\delta(B)=-2$ is obtained as the middle term of an exact sequence
+More precisely, we have: \begin{lemma} Every indecomposable preprojective representation $B$ with $\delta(B)=-2$ which is not projective is obtained as the middle term of an exact sequence

 such that $N=\kappa^{l} M\in M^{\perp}$ with $l\leq n-3$, $\Ext(N,M)=k$ and $\Hom(N,M)=0$. \end{lemma}